Clean Yield Group Sells 60 Shares of Eli Lilly and Company (NYSE:LLY)

-Clean Yield Group trimmed its holdings in Eli Lilly and Company (NYSE:LLY – Free Report) by 1.5% in the 3rd quarter, according to its most recent filing with the SEC.
-The institutional investor owned 3,830 shares of the company’s stock after selling 60 shares during the quarter.
-Clean Yield Group’s holdings in Eli Lilly and Company were worth $2,057,000 at the end of the most recent reporting period.
+Clean Yield Group decreased its position in shares of Eli Lilly and Company (NYSE:LLY – Free Report) by 1.5% in the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 3,830 shares of the company’s stock after selling 60 shares during the quarter.
+Clean Yield Group’s holdings in Eli Lilly and Company were worth $2,057,000 as of its most recent SEC filing.

-Other large investors also recently bought and sold shares of the company.
-Retirement Group LLC boosted its position in Eli Lilly and Company by 159.1% in the second quarter.
-Retirement Group LLC now owns 57 shares of the company’s stock worth $27,000 after purchasing an additional 35 shares during the last quarter.
-Cornerstone Planning Group LLC purchased a new position in Eli Lilly and Company in the second quarter worth about $33,000.
-Activest Wealth Management purchased a new position in Eli Lilly and Company in the second quarter worth about $40,000.
-Raleigh Capital Management Inc. boosted its position in Eli Lilly and Company by 156.4% in the first quarter.
-Raleigh Capital Management Inc. now owns 100 shares of the company’s stock worth $34,000 after purchasing an additional 61 shares during the last quarter.
-Finally, VitalStone Financial LLC purchased a new position in Eli Lilly and Company in the second quarter worth about $60,000.
-81.38% of the stock is currently owned by institutional investors.
+Other hedge funds have also recently added to or reduced their stakes in the company.
+Bank Julius Baer & Co.
+Ltd Zurich increased its stake in shares of Eli Lilly and Company by 533,336.4% in the 2nd quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 19,059,681 shares of the company’s stock valued at $8,938,609,000 after acquiring an additional 19,056,108 shares in the last quarter.
+Norges Bank bought a new stake in Eli Lilly and Company during the 4th quarter valued at $3,416,206,000.
+Moneta Group Investment Advisors LLC increased its stake in Eli Lilly and Company by 102,752.2% during the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 5,446,026 shares of the company’s stock valued at $1,992,374,000 after purchasing an additional 5,440,731 shares in the last quarter.
+Morgan Stanley increased its stake in Eli Lilly and Company by 44.1% during the 4th quarter.
+Morgan Stanley now owns 12,059,204 shares of the company’s stock valued at $4,411,740,000 after purchasing an additional 3,691,436 shares in the last quarter.
+Finally, Envestnet Asset Management Inc. increased its stake in Eli Lilly and Company by 316.9% during the 1st quarter.
+Envestnet Asset Management Inc. now owns 2,434,073 shares of the company’s stock valued at $217,569,000 after purchasing an additional 1,850,187 shares in the last quarter.
+Institutional investors own 81.38% of the company’s stock.

 Eli Lilly and Company Increases Dividend

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, March 4th.
-Shareholders of record on Thursday, February 15th will be paid a $1.30 dividend.
+The firm also recently disclosed a quarterly dividend, which will be paid on Monday, March 4th.
+Shareholders of record on Thursday, February 15th will be issued a dividend of $1.30 per share.
+The ex-dividend date of this dividend is Wednesday, February 14th.
 This is an increase from Eli Lilly and Company’s previous quarterly dividend of $1.13.
-The ex-dividend date is Wednesday, February 14th.
-This represents a $5.20 dividend on an annualized basis and a yield of 0.91%.
-Eli Lilly and Company’s payout ratio is presently 81.88%.
+This represents a $5.20 annualized dividend and a yield of 0.91%.
+Eli Lilly and Company’s dividend payout ratio is 81.88%.

 Eli Lilly and Company discovers, develops, and markets human pharmaceuticals worldwide.
 It offers Basaglar, Humalog, Humalog Mix 75/25, Humalog U-100, Humalog U-200, Humalog Mix 50/50, insulin lispro, insulin lispro protamine, insulin lispro mix 75/25, Humulin, Humulin 70/30, Humulin N, Humulin R, and Humulin U-500 for diabetes; and Jardiance, Trajenta, and Trulicity for type 2 diabetes.